gruntwork-io/terraform-aws-utilities/modules/operating-system/README.md

 # Operating System Module

 This is a module that can be used to figure out what operating system is being used to run Terraform.
 This may be used to modify Terraform's behavior depending on the OS, such as modifying the way you format file paths on Linux vs Windows (see also the [join-path module](/modules/join-path)).

-This module uses Python under the hood so, the Python must be installed on the OS.